 "The Ripper returns to wreak havoc on the TEC when he travels to 1956 to kill a famous actress whose death could affect the entire world."

-It all began right here: on this day in 1998, Mercy Point opened its space doors for space business.
+On this day in 1998 (in the U.S.), Mercy Point opened its space doors for space business.
 Officially, the first episode was titled "New Arrivals," and here's the plot summary as provided by IMDB.com:

 "The medical staff tries to find the cure for a computer virus that has begun to affect humans.
 An operation involving a mother and her unborn child is conducted in zero gravity.
 Dru Breslaur joins the hospital as a new resident and is forced to confront her past with her older sister Haylen Breslauer, and develops a romance with C. J. Jurado.
 She also decides to help alien physiologist Grote Maxwell in his search for his missing family.
 ANI is promoted to the position of head nurse."